Kickstart & Magneto

 0

-In the history of great British motorcycles, the Scott Flying Squirrel sits slightly apart — not aloof, just… different.
+In the history of great British motorcycles, the Scott Flying Squirrel sits slightly apart.
 While other marques of the 1920s boomed, barked and thumped their way along, the Scott arrived with a distinctive ring-ding, water-cooling, and a flash of unapologetic innovation.
-It never tried to fit in — and in doing so, became a legend.
+It never tried to fit in and in doing so, became a legend.

-Stand beside one and you notice it immediately.
+Stand beside one and you notice it’s different immediately.
 That slim water-cooled two-stroke twin, polished and purposeful.
 Radiator perched proudly at the front, copper pipes curling with a sort of mechanical elegance.
 It’s a motorcycle that puts its engineering on display, like a watch with a skeleton dial.
-There’s no mystery here — just confidence.

 A Bold Vision in a Conservative Age